keithbuhler/keithbuhler.github.io/philosophy-portal/syllabus334.md

 2. **Participate.** Participation is your responsibility; I may or may not call on you.
 Challenge yourself!
 3. **Stay focused.** Do not distract yourself with side conversations, texting, Facebook, or doing anything else in class.
 Take a short mental break or bathroom break if you need to, but come back.
 (If you have an important phone call or text, please step outside the class for a moment, then return.)
 4. **No smart phones.** No other electronics, laptops, iPhones, or iPads, iPods, smartphones, etc. Unplug, listen and engage.
-4.  **Laptop/tablet users You must request permission, and if approved, sit in the front row.
+4.  **Laptop/tablet users** must request permission to use their device.
+If approved, you must sit in the front row.
 5. **Be respectful of others**: Pay attention when a neighbor is talking.
 No teasing.
 Don’t pack up early.
 6.  **Contact me.** Best method is to chat after class.
 I read every email but may not respond to every email.
 You need a response, and I haven’t responded within three (3) business days, email again with the subject “nudge”.
-Please use keith.buhler@uky.edu rather than my Asbury email.
+Please use keith.buhler@uky.edu.
 7.  **Contact**.
 For short, quick questions, use Twitter (keith\_buhler)
 8.  **Email**.
-You are expected to have an active e-mail account that you check regularly, and to check Discovery “news”.
-Section related announcements will be made on Discovery “news” and/or via e-mail  (e.g. if I am sick, pointers for home work, change in due dates).
+You are expected to have an active e-mail account that you check regularly, and to check “news” or "announcements" section on Canvas (or Discovery, etc.).
+Section related announcements will be made on this platform and/or via e-mail  (e.g. if I am sick, pointers for home work, change in due dates).
 6. Disabilities can be accommodated if you are registered with the Disability Resource Center.
 See  http://www.uky.edu/StudentAffairs/DisabilityResourceCenter/
 7. Make up work is not accepted after the due date, unless you obtain prior (email) permission.
 8. **Plagiarism**.
 Do not plagiarize.
 Intentional or unintentional plagiarism will result in a a zero for the assignment, and jeopordizes your standing in the class.
 Do not intentionally take anyone else’s work nor provide your work to anyone else (under whatever auspices).
 You’ll submit your papers to SafeAssign on Blackboard to help avoid accidental plagiarism.
 Don’t even think about stealing someone else’s thought/work.
 Cite your sources.
-[See also the UK academic integrity appendix](/ukplagiarism %).
+[See also the UK academic integrity appendix](https://www.uky.edu/Ombud/What_Is_Plagiarism.pdf).
 9. **Enjoy philosophy.** We are not merely solving abstract puzzles here, but digging deeply into human thinking in a way that could change your life forever.
 The more you and your fellows allow yourselves to acquire a “taste” for the material, the more inclined you will be to give it the real effort required to master it.